KittyGiraudel/site/_posts/2012-01-01-themes-layouts-twig.md

 <p>We only need the last piece of the puzzle: the page file.
 In this file, not much to do except dumping our content in the accurate blocks:</p>
 <pre class="language-markup"><code>{&#37; extends 'shopping.html.twig' &#37;}

+&lt;!-- Filling the 'layout' block defined in base template --&gt;
 {&#37; block layout &#37;}
     {&#37; embed '9-3.html.twig' &#37;}
         {&#37; block content &#37;}